whoislance/whoislance.github.io/_pages/blog.md

   trail:
     before: 1 # The number of links before the current page
     after: 3 # The number of links after the current page

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 <div class="post">